You Never Give Me Your Money – Funding the Energy Transition in the Global South

 1. Introduction

-There’s a line in the Beatles song ‘You Never Give Me Your Money’ which goes, Oh, that magic feeling, nowhere to go.Paul McCartney probably wasn’t thinking about an Indian renewable energy developer when he wrote the lyric about frustrated opportunities, but he might have been.
-India is blessed with excellent solar resources, villages remote from the grid that need decentralised energy, a policy goal of delivering a massive 40 GW of rooftop solar by 2022 (which it missed by a mile), and (at least in some states) a supportive environment.
-What it lacks is affordable finance.
-A solar installer in India has to borrow at a higher interest rate, for a shorter-duration loan than an identical firm in the UK.
-Loans from the West in US dollars or euros have a low headline rate but the repayment has to be in the hard currency, and the installer has to insure against an adverse movement in exchange rates, cancelling the advantage of lower rates.
-Financiers call local currency borrowing melodramatically, but not inaccurately, the ‘original sin[2]’ because the punishment, in the form of high interest rates, is far worse than having to repeat Hail Mary a few times.
+What businesses in the Global South lack is affordable finance.
+A solar installer in the Global South borrows at a higher interest rate, for a shorter-duration loan than installers in the UK.
+Loans from the West in US dollars or euros have low headline rates but the repayment has to be in hard currency, and the installer has to insure against an adverse movement in exchange rates, cancelling the advantage of lower interest rates.
+Financiers call local currency borrowing melodramatically, but not inaccurately, the ‘original sin[ii]’ because the punishment, in the form of high interest rates, is far worse than having to repeat Hail Mary a few times.
 Such investment in low-carbon technology is set up to fail.

-This is despite the fact that hundreds of trillions of US dollars of funds slosh around in the Global North (hereafter called advanced economies – AEs), institutional investors (pension funds and insurers) and banks’ balance sheets, rarely earning a return of more than 8 per cent[3].
+There is no shortage of capital globally This is despite the fact that hundreds of trillions of US dollars of funds slosh around in the Global North, institutional investors (pension funds and insurers) and banks’ balance sheets, rarely earning a return of more than 8 per cent[iii].

 2. The gap between need and availability

-Current investment is too little and is unequally allocated across EMDE.
+Only the Global North and China are spending enough on renewables.
 Exhibit 1 shows the vast differences in spending.
 China, with a population of 1.4 billion, spent $551 billion on clean energy in 2022.
-Africa, with a population of 1.15 billion, spent just $32 billion at a fifth of the rate of spending needed, despite dismally low per capita power generating capacity.
-By way of contrast, forty per cent of climate funding is spent by AE countries with 10 per cent of the global population (Climate Policy Initiative – CPI, 2023).
+Countries in Africa, with a population of 1.15 billion, spent just $32 billion at a fifth of the rate of spending needed, despite dismally low per capita power generating capacity.
+By way of contrast, forty per cent of climate funding is spent by Global North countries with 10 per cent of the global population (Climate Policy Initiative – CPI, 2023).
+Ecologically sensitive development needs a vast increase in the quantum of money deployed and a switch away from fast-growing developing economies beloved by Global North investors to low-income countries in Africa and parts of Asia.
+China is the only Global South country where this transition is happening at pace.
+Current financial flows maintain the status quo of shuttling resources into already growing emerging markets, denying the poorest people the resources to meet their basic needs and live sustainably.

 Source: International Energy Agency/IFC, 2023